millertech/chaplin/README.md

 - `app.py` - Gradio web interface
 - `requirements.txt` - Dependencies for CLI version
 - `requirements-gradio.txt` - Dependencies for web version

+### macOS Setup
+1. Go to System Preferences > Security & Privacy > Privacy > Input Monitoring
+2. Add Terminal (or your IDE) to the list of allowed applications
+3. Restart your terminal/IDE